gadetmartin/Portfolio/Projects/README.md

 # 📂 Projects

-> For information, some of these projects were made using French and others using English.
+> For your information, some of these projects were made in French and others in English.
-For these reasons you will find documents that are in French and others that are in English.
+For this reason, you will find documents that are in French and others that are in English.

-Here is the list of every projects you will find in this portfolio.
-Those projects extends from **2021** to **today** and concers university projects in **BUT** in Computer Science and **Master** in Human-Computer Interaction, both at *Université Paris-Saclay*.
+Here is the list of all the projects you will find in this portfolio.
+These projects span from **2021** to **today** and concern university projects in the **BUT** in Computer Science and the **Master** in Human-Computer Interaction, both at *Université Paris-Saclay*.

 ### BUT in Computer Science projects